rachel-labri-tipton/zoku-calendar-app-backend/README.md

 Every project has a story.
 Here's some of the Zoku app's story.

-As someone who loves to do lists and time management in both her personal and professional life, I wanted to create an application that initially reflects my personal aesthetics and my personal approach to time tracking.
+As someone who loves to do lists and time management in both her personal and professional life, I wanted to create an application that reflects my personal aesthetics and my personal approach to time tracking.
+The MVP does not fully capture all the nuances, but it's a start.
 As a programmer, an artist, a writer, someone who has had a previous career as a translator, editor and university language instructor, I have learned to be intentional about my time.

 I also wanted to build a project that I can have as a side project for awhile and that I can add features to over time.
 For example, I've built the backend with Express and know I can build I have ideas for customization.